microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupMember.md

 ```

 ## Description
-the Add-EntraBetaGroupMember cmdlet adds a member to a group.
+the Add-EntraBetaGroupMember cmdlet Adds a member to a group.

 ## Examples